graalvm/taming-build-time-initialization/README.md

 ## Rules of Build-Time Initialization

 ## Hidden Dangers of Class Initialization
-### Security vulnerabilities: crypto keys, build environment, random seeds.
+### Security vulnerabilities: private cryptographic keys, random seeds, etc.
-   (VJ)(Algradin) Examples.
+   (Algradin) Examples.

 ### Changing a class to run-time is a backwards incompatible change
    (VJ) History of a file in Netty

+### Host machine data leakage

 ### Correctness: read a property from a host machine but use it in production.
    (INet address)

+### Storing Caches Accidentaly in the Image

 ### Cross-Library Boundaries
-   (Netty Find a good issue or Spring)
+   (gradinac) (Netty Find a good issue or Spring)

 ### Initializing run-time classes at build time as a consequence of build-time initialization.
     JSON at build time problem from features and rerun.

+### Image Bloating by Using Inadequate Data Structures